willopez/traefik-jwt-extractor/README.md

-# extract-jwt-cookie
+# Traefik JWT Extractor
-Extracts a JWT access token from a cookie
+Traefik middelware to extract a JWT access token from a cookie.